openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 **Using ESP in FPGA:**

 Once the ESP is created, it needs to be flashed to a second USB drive different than ACS image.
 This can be done with the development machine.
+In the given example here we assume the USB device is ``/dev/sdb`` (the user should use ``lsblk`` command to confirm).
+Be cautious here and don't confuse your host machine own hard drive with the USB drive.
+Run the following commands to prepare the ACS image in USB stick:

 ::